qorkjnxdk/AI_CSV_Anaylzer/README.md

 2. **Table** — All 96 passenger rows from Pclass 3
 3. **Chart** — A bar chart showing the count of passengers in each Pclass (1, 2, 3)

-Behind the scenes, the LLM generates code that sets `result` (the count), `result_table` (the filtered DataFrame), and creates a matplotlib bar chart — all in one script.
-The sandbox captures each output, processes them and returns them together.

 ### 7. Auto-Suggested Prompts

 When a file is uploaded, the application sends the dataset's metadata (column names, types, and a few sample rows) to the LLM, which generates a set of contextually relevant starter prompts.
-These appear as clickable chips above the query input — clicking one fills the input box with that prompt, ready to submit.
-Suggestions update automatically when the user switches between files or sheets.
+These appear as clickable chips above the query input.

 ### 8. Export Results

 Query results can be exported directly from the UI:

-- **Tables** — a **Download CSV** button appears below any table result, exporting all returned rows as a CSV file.
+- **Tables** — Exporting all returned rows as a CSV file.
-- **Charts** — a **Download PNG** button appears below any chart, saving the visualization as a PNG image.
+- **Charts** — Saving the visualization as a PNG image.

-Both buttons are available on standalone results and within combined multi-output responses.

 ---

 ## Security Considerations

-Security is implemented as a multi-layered concern across file handling, query processing, code execution, and audit logging.

 ### Summary